uswds/uswds/README.md

 ## Our use of branches

 The `staging` branch is the bleeding edge of development.
-When developing, we create a feature branch from `staging`, do our work in that, then create a pull request which merges back to `staging`.
+When developing, we create a feature branch from `staging`, do our work in that branch, and then create a pull request that merges back into `staging`.
 New commits to `staging` are automatically deployed to [our staging site](https://standards-staging.usa.gov/).

 When cutting a [release](https://github.com/18F/web-design-standards/releases), we merge from `staging` to `master`.
 The `master` branch holds the latest production-ready release, as well as [the production website](https://standards.usa.gov/).

-The branches `18f-pages` and `18f-pages-staging` _used_ to be the primary release & development branches, back when the site was hosted on `pages.18f.gov`.
-Those branches still auto-deploy to 18F Pages, but will now only contain minimal redirects to the new site.
+The branches `18f-pages` and `18f-pages-staging` _used_ to be the primary release and development branches, back when the site was hosted on `pages.18f.gov`.
+Those branches still autodeploy to 18F Pages, but will now only contain minimal redirects to the new site.

 ## Need installation help?